yileiCao/email-analyser/README.md

   <code>nltk.download('omw-1.4')</code> to support Japanese vocabulary set

-- Get your Gmail credentials.json, put it in src/credentials folder, and rename it with {{preferred_username}}_credentials.json
+- Get your Gmail credentials.json, and rename it with {{preferred_username}}_credentials.json.
+  It should be uploaded after login.

   A test json is provided, test it by signing up a user with username=test.